A Horizontal Line Has A Slope Of

 Conclusion

-In summary, the concept that "a horizontal line has a slope of zero" is a cornerstone of coordinate geometry and linear functions.
+To keep it short, the concept that "a horizontal line has a slope of zero" is a cornerstone of coordinate geometry and linear functions.
 This fundamental idea stems from the fact that the y-value remains constant across all x-values on a horizontal line, resulting in no vertical change and thus a zero slope.
 Understanding this principle is crucial for mastering more advanced mathematical concepts and for interpreting real-world data.